-The Bingham Cup is an international rugby tournament celebrating gay and inclusive rugby clubs.
+The Bingham Cup is a biennial, international rugby tournament celebrating gay and inclusive rugby clubs.
 It was named in honor of Mark Bingham who helped start two of the first premier gay rugby clubs (the San Francisco Fog and the Gotham Knights) and is internationally known as one of the heroes of 9/11.
 He helped forged the plan that took down United Airlines Flight 93 crashing the plane into a vacant field in Pennsylvania instead of its target of Washington D.C.
 At the time of Bingham’s death, only six gay and inclusive rugby clubs existed worldwide.
-Today, there are 60.
+Today, there are over 100.

-For the 2016 Bingham Cup, this marked the first time the Crusaders would attend this event as a team rather than sending a few individuals.
-The team reached the semi-finals of Tier 3 competing for the Challenger Julep and played a total of five matches across three days against the Chicago Dragons, the Dallas Lost Souls, and an amalgamated team made up of members from the Seattle Quake, Portland Lumberjacks, New Zealand Falcons and San Francisco Fog, and the Armada Montreal.
+This marked the first time the Crusaders attended this event as a team rather than sending a few individuals.
+The team reached the semi-finals of Division III competing for the Challenger Julep and played a total of five matches across three days against the Chicago Dragons, the Dallas Lost Souls, and an amalgamated team made up of members from the Seattle Quake, Portland Lumberjacks, New Zealand Falcons and San Francisco Fog, and the Armada Montreal.

 STL v Chicago: WIN